-It’s Peter Gary, Publisher of the Boca Voice welcoming you to our April edition.
+It’s Peter Gary, Publisher of the Boca Voice.
+Welcome to our November Edition!

 Peter Gary – Publisher